 I like to shoot at 25 yards first, then fine tune my zero at longer ranges.
 I’ve learned that this saves time, ammunition, and frustration in the long run by avoiding taking shots at 50 or 100 yards that don’t even hit the target.
 The exact target doesn’t really matter at 25 yards as long as it has a distinct aiming point.
 Some people use bulls-eye targets with lots of success.
 I prefer to use a dedicated zero target with an easy to use grid format that helps easily determine my adjustments.

 When sighting in your rifle, it is very important to shoot from a stable position with lots of support.
 Use sandbags or a specially built rifle rest to do this.
-Whenever possible, avoid supporting the rifle with your muscles.
-This is less precise than using a stable object like a shooting bag.
-Finally, focus your scope on the target that you are shooting at.
-This will give you a crystal clear view of the target and make the shooting easier.
-Most scopes have a dial to focus the lens, which is normally located at the end closest to the shooter.
-You can see it on my rifle in the first photo located on the end of the scope just to the left of the word “Conquest.”
+Whenever possible, avoid supporting the rifle with your muscles as this is less precise than using a stable object like a shooting bag.

 Once you’re set in a steady position, fire three shots at the center of your target at 25 yards.
 You may be able to see your bullets holes in the target through your scope.
 No matter where you see the bullet holes in the paper, do not change your point of aim.
 Keep aiming at the bulls-eye, or you’ll end up chasing your shots all over the target.
 It’s ok if you don’t hit the bulls-eye at first.
 In fact, you almost certainly won’t.